ukparliament/ontologies/procedure/flowcharts/meta/parsing/index.md

 						log an error: unexpected number of inputs

-					otherwise if the source step has less than one input or more than one inputs
+					otherwise if the source step has one input

 						 if input has a value of UNTRAVERSABLE